🇯🇵 日本語 | 🇺🇸 English

 }

-If you forget srand(): the output will be exactly the same every run because the default seed is 1.
+Forget srand()?
+You'll get the exact same output every run, because the default seed is 1.

 Generating Numbers in a Range

-rand() returns very large numbers, so use the modulo operator % to narrow the range.
+rand() returns very large numbers, so use the modulo operator % to narrow the range down.

 // 0 to 9